raspberrypilearning/pico-probe/en/step_2.md

 --- task ---

-Select a small, flat section from a discarded container lid, bottle cap, popsicle stick or similar **non-conductive material** that’s sturdy enough to support two screws.
-This example uses an old plastic yoghurt pot.
+Choose an old container lid, bottle cap, popsicle stick, or another non-conductive material that is strong enough to hold two screws.

+This example uses an old plastic yogurt pot.

 ![](images/probe01.png)
 --- /task ---

 --- task ---

-Use a ruler or calipers to mark two spots on the plastic surface, spaced around 2 centimetres apart.
+Use a ruler to mark two spots on the plastic surface, spaced around 2 centimetres apart.
 ![](images/probe02.png)

 --- /task ---